The museum is currently located on the ground floor of the Palazzi Papali.

 The finds exhibited in the museum include two hollow terracotta heads of a bearded man (probably Tinia/ Zeus).
 These heads might have been modelled on Phidias' famous statue of Zeus (437 BC) at Olympia.

-These finds these tombs are at the far end of the room.
-An archaeologist named Domenico Golini discovered them in 1863 in a hillside at Settecamini, about 3 km south of the Abbazia dei SS Severo e Martirio on the road to Porano.
-They belonged to a number of aristocratic families that had probably had country estates nearby.
+An archaeologist named Domenico Golini discovered this necropolis in 1863 on a hillside at Settecamini, about 3 km south of the Abbazia dei SS Severo e Martirio on the road to Porano.
+The tombs, which were laid out in tiers on the hillside, belonged to a number of aristocratic families that had probably had country estates nearby.

 Finds from the Campo della Fiera

-The following were found during the excavation of sanctuary at Campo della Fiera in 2008.
+The following were found during the excavation of a sanctuary at Campo della Fiera in 2008.
+They are now exhibited in the room that served as the chapel of the palace.

 Inscribed Base for a Statue (ca. 500 BC)